 Employees are a diverse bunch with varied interests.
 Each one has had a different taste of life and what motivates one might not motivate another.
 When handling a team, it can be quite difficult to get everyone on the same page and motivate them to give their best.
 Being a leader means much more than being a manager, it means to inspire motivation among them and get them to work as a team aiming for the betterment and growth of the company.

 There are so many ways to increase the level of energy, commitment, and creativity that your employees bring to their jobs.
-Below are some of the tips to bring out the best in employees:
+Below are some tips to bring out the best in employees.

 Trust serves as the foundation for healthy relationships, including those at the workplace.
 It paves the way for effective communication, employee retention and employee motivation, and contributes to the discretionary energy and the extra effort that people voluntarily invest in their work.
 This can’t be achieved if you’re always looking over their shoulder and trying to micro-manage every aspect, not allowing any freedom in decision-making.